Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 An excursion to the Westerplatte is one of the classic day trips from Gdansk.
 Located on the Baltic Sea coast mouth, it was the location of a Polish Military Transit Depot until 1939.

-Westerplatte is famous for the Battle of Westerplatte, which started the Second World War as it was the first clash between Polish and German forces during the invasion of Poland.
+Westerplatte is famous for the Battle of Westerplatte, which started the Second World War.
+It was the first clash between Polish and German forces during the invasion of Poland.

-During your visit to the Westerplatte you can spot the former defenders’ barracks and guardhouses.
+During your visit to the Westerplatte, you can see the former defenders’ barracks and guardhouses.

-One of them was converted into a museum and a monument to the events has been unveiled in 1966.
+One was converted into a museum, and a monument to the events was unveiled in 1966.
 A museum dedicated to the Battle of 1939 opened in 2015.

 9. Gdynia